Programming-The-Next-Step/Target_shooting_game/Report.md

 The main drawback of this approach is that the experiment may look smaller on very high resolution displays but even then it should be more than usable.

 This could be improved if used different units such as `norm` and `cm`.
-However, I didn't have enough time to add this.
-Given that the improvement this would add wasn't that much, it wasn't high priority.
+However, implementing 'norm' proved difficult as then the program would resize to the different display size the player uses, thus making the game harder/easier depending on the display size.
+For that reason, the game was not adapted using this option.